 (minimum 5 persons)

 $ 420 mxn per person

 *For a private tour, please consider an additional cost of 15% according to the individual rate.
-In groups of less than 6 people, the cost of the private guide is $1,500 mxn plus VAT. *In this experience nobody under 18 years of age is admitted. *If the reservations are not in time, the logistic will be modified. *This rate does not apply to national holidays, or holiday season. *Rate changes subject to occupancy without prior notice. *Taxes included. *Subject to availability. *Limited availability.
+In groups of less than 15 people, the cost of the private guide is $1,500 mxn plus VAT. *In this experience nobody under 18 years of age is admitted. *In case of cancellation or not showing up on time, no refunds are made. *This rate does not apply to national holidays, or holiday season. *Rate changes subject to occupancy without prior notice. *Taxes included. *Subject to availability. *Limited availability.

 Do you have questions about your visit to La Rojeña®?
 Please read these frequently asked questions so that you can fully enjoy your visit.

 1. WHAT IS THE WEATHER LIKE IN TEQUILA?